 There are a lot of hotels in Cambodia but if you are looking into studying abroad through a program you can also stay with host families.
 Cambodia has a wide variety of living areas such as top-notch hotels or more affordable hostels.
 The top cities to stay at are Siem Reap, Phnom Penh, Sihanoukville, and Battambang.
 Siem Reap and Battambang are at the north of the country while Sihanoukville and Phnom Penh are at the south.

 Compared to Battmabang and Sihanoukville, Siem Reap and Phnom Penh can be more lively at night.
 Phnom Penh is the largest city in Cambodia and also has the largest population so if you are looking for somewhere urban Siem Reap and Phnom Penh would be better places to stay.
 In general there is a bit of rainy weather starting the month of April.

 About the Author

-Ingrid Chang has travelled to Asia multiple times and is a fan of travelling abroad.
+Ingrid Chang has traveled to Asia multiple times and is a fan of traveling abroad.
 Go Overseas lists every volunteer, study, teach and intern abroad program in the world, with alumni Yelp style ratings, reviews and more.
 Check out the Teach Abroad section of Go Overseas, Go Overseas on Facebook, and follow @Goteachabroad on Twitter.